tincotema/mcstas-python-wrapper/README.md

 ### Scan Class

-The mcvariables class contains a variable called scan that is object of the Scan class.

 The Scan class is used to simplify the process of runing a number of simulations over a range of one variable.
 If you want to change more than one variable per step, use the csv file function.